william-dawson/NTPoly/Examples/MatrixMaps/ReadMe.md

 mpirun -np 1 ./example \
 --process_slices 1 --input_matrix input.mtx --output_matrix output.mtx

-Note that we're using the Fortran wrapper to link, and as a result we have to explicitly link against the C++ standard library.
-For Mac users, note that the default clang installation doesn't support openmp, so you will need to compile everything with g++.

 In the build directory, there is also a /python folder, which is used for linking against a python program.
 Python requires you to set the Python path to this directory so that it knows where to look for the python module files.